-The Bonds are being issued pursuant to the Constitution and the general laws of the State of Texas, including Section 130.122, Texas Education Code, as amended, Chapter 1207, and the resolution adopted by the Board.
-As permitted by Chapter 1207, the Board, in the Resolution, delegated to certain District officials and staff members the authority to establish final terms and effectuate the sale of the Bonds, which final terms shall be evidenced in a pricing certificate (the "Pricing Certificate") relating to the Bonds.
+The Bonds are being issued pursuant to the Constitution and the general laws of the State of Texas, including Section 130.122, Texas Education Code, as amended, Chapter 1207, and the Resolution adopted by the Board.
+As permitted by Chapter 1207, the Board, in the Resolution, delegated the authority to certain District officials (the "Pricing Officer") to execute a pricing certificate (the "Pricing Certificate") establishing the pricing terms for the Bonds.
+The Pricing Certificate was executed by the Pricing Officer on May 23, 2023, which completed the sale of the Bonds.